Demeclocycline: Contraindications

 Like other tetracyclines, demeclocycline is contraindicated in children and pregnant or nursing women.
 All members of this class interfere with bone development and may discolour teeth.

 Side effects and interactions

-These are similar to those of other tetracyclines.
+The side effects are similar to those of other tetracyclines.
 Skin reactions with sunlight have been reported.
 Like only few other known tetracycline derivatives, demeclocycline causes nephrogenic diabetes insipidus.
-Furthermore demeclocycline might have psychotropic side effects similar to lithium.
+Furthermore, demeclocycline might have psychotropic side effects similar to lithium.

-Tetracyclines bind to cations, such as calcium, iron (when given orally), and magnesium, rendering them insoluble and inadsorbable for the gastrointestinal tract.
+Tetracyclines bind to cations, such as calcium, iron (when given orally), and magnesium, rendering them insoluble and nonadsorbable for the gastrointestinal tract.
 Demeclocycline should not be taken with food (particularly milk and other dairy products) or antacids.

 Mechanism of action

 As with related tetracycline antibiotics, demeclocycline acts by binding to the 30S ribosomal subunit to inhibit binding of aminoacyl tRNA which impairs protein synthesis by bacteria.
 It is bacteriostatic (it impairs bacterial growth, but does not kill bacteria directly).

 Demeclocycline inhibits the renal action of antidiuretic hormone by interfering with the intracellular second messenger cascade (specifically, inhibiting adenylyl cyclase activation) after the hormone binds to vasopressin V2 receptors in the kidney.
 Exactly how demeclocycline does this has yet to be elucidated, however.